yalicee/oct-2022-fun-pairing-katas/README.md

 Welcome to your first day of Pairing Katas, and your first sprint!

-> After today's **second** lecture:
-> Check out the `post-lecture` directory with an evaluation task you can discuss and work on with your partner.
+> Check out the `post-lecture` directory with an evaluation task to work on.
 Add comments in this file to answer each of the questions.
->
 > ❗ Please don't spend longer than 15 mins on this task ❗ 🕥

 Check out `setup.md` to get started.
 If you're on GitHub, there's a link to it above here.
 If you're on VSCode, find it in the Explorer to the left.